torsor-io/yaw/README.md

 1. **Hardware-agnostic**: Operators can be approximately compiled to any suitably expressive hardware
 2. **QEC-native**: Stabilizer codes are already algebraic objects
-3. **Mathematically principled**: Programs can be simplified algebraically
+3. **Mathematically principled**: Programs can be simplified algebraically and stored efficienctly

-This is paradigm-shift infrastructure for the fault-tolerant era.
+As fault-tolerance gets closer

 ## Core concepts